TomerAberbach/grfn/readme.md

 ### Debugging

-Your graph will be automatically validated, including cycle detection, via TypeScript magic!
+The graph will be automatically validated, including cycle detection, via TypeScript magic!

 To generate previews and GIFs (like above!) use the